 Don't be confused by the ingredient picture, the shaved almonds are a completely optional garnish.
 Add them if you're feeling fancy.

 These bite-size butter cookies are the kind of no-fuss, so-darn-simple dessert you can whip up any night of the week.
-But they are crumbly, extremely soft, melt-in-your-mouth cookies, thanks to the use of ghee and powdered sugar.
+They have the simplicity of Italian Baci Di Dama but they're even easier to make since you don't need to stuff them.
+And, they are crumbly, extremely soft, melt-in-your-mouth cookies, thanks to the use of ghee and powdered sugar.

 Can I use Unsalted Butter in Place of Ghee?